1. Get started

 info,title,change

-School name and school year are displayed as a title and subtitle on the published page and while printing.
+The school name and school year are displayed as a title and subtitle on the published page and when printing.

-Expand to customize timetable to match your school branding, set tags or copy unique timetable identifier.
+Expand to align the timetable with your school's branding , set tags or copy the unique timetable identifier.

 rotated,rotation,day A,day B,cycle,rotating,6 day,5 day,two-week